-However, the lack of research on how they respond to natural disturbances in forests hampers our ability to predict how these ecosystem functions will change in the near future and how this may vary by context.
-This knowledge gap is particularly concerning given that forest soils serve as major carbon sinks (Georgiou et al., 2022; Mo et al., 2023), and because increases in disturbance frequency and severity may disrupt water and biogeochemical cycles vital for carbon sequestration through the incorporation of leaf litter into soil.
-Improving our predictions of how altered disturbance regimes will affect forest soil processes therefore requires a thorough understanding of the impacts on soil and litter fauna.
+However, the sparsity of research on how natural disturbances may affect the abundance and distribution of soil fauna in forests hampers our ability to project how ecosystem functions will change in the near future and how this may vary by context.
+This knowledge gap is particularly concerning given that forest soils serve as major carbon sinks (Georgiou et al., 2022; Mo et al., 2023), and because increases in disturbance frequency and severity can impact the functions performed by soil fauna that are essential for maintaining processes involved in preserving the health of forest ecosystems, such as the supply of water and nutrients or carbon sequestration.
+Improving our projections of how altered disturbance regimes will affect forest soil processes therefore requires a thorough understanding of the impacts on soil and litter fauna.

-Despite the relative lack of attention paid to the impacts of natural forest disturbances to soil and litter fauna, several meta-analyses have synthesised how they are impacted by fire (Pressler, Moore & Cotrufo, 2019; Viljur et al., 2022), precipitation change (Peng et al., 2022; Bristol et al., 2023; Goncharov et al., 2023; Martin et al., 2024), and insect pests (Kristensen, Rousk & Metcalfe, 2020).
+Despite the limited attention paid to the impacts of natural forest disturbances to soil and litter fauna, several meta-analyses have synthesised how they are impacted by fire (Pressler, Moore & Cotrufo, 2019; Viljur et al., 2022), precipitation change (Peng et al., 2022; Bristol et al., 2023; Goncharov et al., 2023; Martin et al., 2024), and insect pests (Kristensen, Rousk & Metcalfe, 2020).
 While these studies provide valuable insights, few of them systematically assess which topics are well studied or poorly studied (hereafter knowledge clusters and knowledge gaps, respectively) or the biases that affect the literature (although see Martin et al., 2024).
-The existing literature hints at three major topics relating to this: (i) what is studied - imbalances in the amount of research on different natural disturbances (Seidl et al., 2017; Montagné-Huck & Brunette, 2018; Viljur et al., 2022), and taxonomic or functional groups of soil and litter fauna (Pressler et al., 2019; Martin et al., 2024); (ii) where it is studied - an overrepresentation of studies from Europe and North America, with other regions lacking studies (Cameron et al., 2018; Martin et al., 2024); and (iii) how it is studied - a reliance on simple biodiversity metrics that limit our ability to predict ecosystem functioning (Gongalsky et al., 2021) and methodological weaknesses in study design (Christie et al., 2019, 2020).
+The existing literature hints at three major topics relating to this: (i) what is studied - imbalances in the amount of research on different natural disturbances (Seidl et al., 2017; Montagné-Huck & Brunette, 2018; Viljur et al., 2022), and taxonomic or functional groups of soil and litter fauna (Pressler et al., 2019; Martin et al., 2024); (ii) where it is studied - an overrepresentation of studies from Europe and North America, with other regions lacking studies (Cameron et al., 2018; Martin et al., 2024); and (iii) how it is studied - a reliance on simple biodiversity metrics that limit our ability to project ecosystem functioning (Gongalsky et al., 2021) and methodological weaknesses in study design (Christie et al., 2019, 2020).
 Despite indications of these issues in the literature, to date, there has been no systematic attempt to quantify them.

-To address these knowledge gaps we used systematic mapping: an approach that aims to identify, collate, catalogue, and describe the evidence related to a particular topic (James, Randall & Haddaway, 2016).
+To address these knowledge gaps, we used systematic mapping: an approach that aims to identify, collate, catalogue, and describe the evidence related to a particular topic (James, Randall & Haddaway, 2016).
 This methodology is similar to systematic review, but rather than attempting to answer questions relating to impacts of stressors or management, it instead aims to identify research clusters and gaps to guide future field-based and synthesis research (James et al., 2016).
-Here we used this methodology to address two research objectives:
+Here we used this methodology to address three research objectives:

-- 1. Identify knowledge clusters and knowledge gaps related to the impacts of natural forest disturbances on soil and litter fauna. - 2.
-Explore the robustness and characteristics of methodologies used by primary studies.
+- 1. Identify geographical knowledge clusters and knowledge gaps related to the impacts of natural forest disturbances on soil and litter fauna. - 2.
+Identify biases in the taxonomic groups and biodiversity metrics investigated in the literature - 3.
+Assess the strengths and weaknesses of methodologies used by primary studies of the impacts of natural forest disturbances on soil and litter fauna.